© 2026 SimplyTrust Software Inc.

 South Dakota automatically revokes an ex-spouse as beneficiary on life insurance, retirement accounts, and similar designations upon divorce.
 However, these automatic revocations can be overridden by a divorce decree or by re-designating the ex-spouse after the divorce.

-South Dakota authorizes remote online notarization (RON), allowing trusts, healthcare directives, powers of attorney to be notarized via video call from anywhere.
-However, wills are excluded from RON and still require in-person notarization.
+South Dakota fully authorizes remote online notarization (RON) for estate planning documents, including wills, trusts, healthcare directives, powers of attorney.
+This allows the entire signing process to happen via video call from anywhere.

 Data sourced from South Dakota statutes and official state code.
 How we research.